Type II supernova

 production of elements heavier than iron occurs.
-Depending on initial mass of the star, the remnants of the core form a neutron star or a black hole.
+Depending on the star's initial mass, the remnants of the core form a neutron star or a black hole.
 Because of the underlying mechanism, the resulting supernova is also described as a core-collapse supernova.

 There exist several categories of Type II supernova explosions, which are categorized based on the resulting light curve—a graph of luminosity versus time—following the explosion.
 Type II-L supernovae show a steady (linear) decline of the light curve following the explosion, whereas Type II-P display a period of slower decline (a plateau) in their light curve followed by a normal decay.
 Type Ib and Ic supernovae are a type of core-collapse supernova for a massive star that has shed its outer envelope of hydrogen and (for Type Ic) helium.
 As a result, they appear to be lacking in these elements.

 Formation

 Stars far more massive than the sun evolve in complex ways.
-In the core of the star, hydrogen is fused into helium, releasing thermal energy that heats the star's core and provides outward pressure that supports the star's layers against collapse - a situation known as stellar or hydrostatic equilibrium.
+In the core of the star, hydrogen is fused into helium, releasing thermal energy that heats the star's core and provides outward pressure that supports the star's layers against collapse – a situation known as stellar or hydrostatic equilibrium.
 The helium produced in the core accumulates there.
 Temperatures in the core are not yet high enough to cause it to fuse.
 Eventually, as the hydrogen at the core is exhausted, fusion starts to slow down, and gravity causes the core to contract.
 This contraction raises the temperature high enough to allow a shorter phase of helium fusion, which produces carbon and oxygen, and accounts for less than 10% of the star's total lifetime.

 In stars of less than eight solar masses, the carbon produced by helium fusion does not fuse, and the star gradually cools to become a white dwarf.
 If they accumulate more mass from another star, or some other source, they may become Type Ia supernovae.
 But a much larger star is massive enough to continue fusion beyond this point.

 The cores of these massive stars directly create temperatures and pressures needed to cause the carbon in the core to begin to fuse when the star contracts at the end of the helium-burning stage.
 The core gradually becomes layered like an onion, as progressively heavier atomic nuclei build up at the center, with an outermost layer of hydrogen gas, surrounding a layer of hydrogen fusing into helium, surrounding a layer of helium fusing into carbon via the triple-alpha process, surrounding layers that fuse to progressively heavier elements.
 As a star this massive evolves, it undergoes repeated stages where fusion in the core stops, and the core collapses until the pressure and temperature are sufficient to begin the next stage of fusion, reigniting to halt collapse.